mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/blocky/index.md

 ![Domain homepage Wappalyzer extension](domain-homepage-wappalyzer.png)

-This reveals that this web page is using PHP, MySQL and Wordpress version `4.8`.
+This reveals that this web page is using PHP and MySQL.

 #### WordPress